bparanj/crystal/electronics/book/basics/ac-power.md

 5. **Calculate Apparent Power**: Use the formula \( S = V_{\text{rms}} \cdot I_{\text{rms}} \) to find the apparent power.
 6. **Determine Power Factor**: Calculate the power factor using \( \text{PF} = \cos(\phi) \).

-These calculations help you understand how much power is being used effectively in the circuit and how much is being stored and released by reactive components.
+These calculations is used to determine how much power is being used effectively in the circuit and how much is being stored and released by reactive components.